Dinssa/helpmehelpyou-proj/README.md

 - Have a well-styled interactive front-end.
 - Communicates with the Express backend via AJAX.
 - Implement token-based authentication.
 Including the ability of a user to sign-up, log in & log out.
-- Implement authorization by restricting CUD data functionality to authenticated users.
+- Implement authorization by restricting CRUD data functionality to authenticated users.
 Also, navigation should respond to the login status of the user.
 - Have a well-scoped feature-set.
 Full-CRUD data operations are not required if one or more other features are included, for example:
     - Consume data from a third-party API.
     - Implement additional functionality if the user is an admin.